Toronto waterfront: Port Lands

 To the east of Cherry Street and the Inner Harbour is another area that is partially industrial and partially abandoned known as the Port Lands.
 This area is home to the shuttered Hearn Generating Station and the newly opened Portlands Energy Centre.
 There are long-term plans to transform this area into a mix of commercial and residential developments, but no firm proposals have been developed, except a new Film Studio sponsored by TEDCO.
 The southern portion of the Portlands was intended to be an outer harbour, but the demand for such a harbour never developed.
-Instead this area today home to Cherry Beach, while the large breakwater known as the Leslie Street Spit is today a popular park and birding area.
+Instead this area today is home to Cherry Beach, while the large breakwater known as the Leslie Street Spit is a popular park and birding area.

 The Beaches

 East of the Portlands begins the well-known Beaches area of Toronto.
 This part of the city is named after the series of four connected beaches that lie along this section of the lakeshore.
 The western boundary of this region was once home to the Greenwood Raceway.
 The racetrack was demolished in the 1990s and a new residential neighbourhood was constructed in its stead.
 The eastern boundary is the R. C. Harris Water Treatment Plant, still the source of much of Toronto's water supply and also a prominent Art Deco monument.